You must take the National Assessment Collaboration (NAC) Examination if you want to apply to a Canadian residency program.

 You can apply to the NAC Examination during designated application periods through your physiciansapply.ca account.
 Your results will be accepted by residency programs directors regardless of where you take the exam.
 You do not have to take the examination in the province where you will be applying for residency.

 |Examination session||Examination centres*||Application information||Fee||Results|

 |B.C.||Vancouver (E)||Application for the March session is now open and will be open until 11:59 p.m., Eastern Time (ET) on

 Dec.
 6, 2016.

 If your application is accepted, we will send you a message by the end of January on which centre you have been assigned.

 |$2,390||Results are available

-6 to 8 weeks after the examination date.
+up to seven after the examination date.